dongxiaonan/tw-practise/MarsTwo/readme.md

 - add radar and map
 - radar get is in hole, and mark in map
 - init map info with can move range, ignore M when in that range
-- add broken status, BL, BR, BB, BM
+- add broken status, BL, BR
 - add with type.
 - bus|track handle L , R
 - track add BH, BT